-Hindu society.
+Moreover, to the extent that there was a pan-Indian "Hindu" tradition, it was the preserve of the one pan-Indian caste, the Brahmins, who formed an elite segment of priests and literati within Hindu society.
 Consequently, any effort to emphasize a shared Hindu tradition ran into resistance from both advocates of regional cultures and the champions of upwardly mobile castes.
-Not surprisingly, therefore, support for Hindu Nationalism has traditionally been limited to elite segments of the largest linguistic region, the Hindi-speaking Gangetic plain, and until recently had difficulty expanding outside that constituency.
+Not surprisingly, therefore, support for Hindu Nationalism has traditionally been limited to elite segments of the largest linguistic region, the Hindi-speaking Gangetic plain and until recently had difficulty expanding outside that constituency.